7 Early Signs of an Abusive Relationship

 It’s important that you don’t forget the sexual aspects of your relationship, as their behavior could be laying the groundwork for more control over you.

-Eventually, this mode of behavior could endanger your life.
-If you have any doubts, talk to your friends or family members to help you see your situation more clearly.
+This behavior could eventually endanger your life.
+If you have any doubts, talk to your friends or family members so they can help you see your situation more clearly.

 This is a very common sign of an abusive relationship.
 If you simply can’t do anything without first considering how your partner will react, you need to open your eyes.

 It’s important to remember that abuse is not just physical.
-Your partner may mistreat you not with hits and bruises but with words that devalue you and make you feel inferior.
+Your partner may mistreat you not with punches but with words that devalue you and make you feel inferior.

 Even subtle acts of scorn that attack you psychologically are a problem.
 If you feel like your partner is abusive, it’s time to seek professional help.